paiva/add-one/README.md

 # Add One

-Protype of multiple applications talking to the same database implementing Flask.
+Prototype of multiple applications talking to the same database implementing the Flask framework.
 The only purpose of the application is to add 1 (+1) to the number of requests done to the server.

 ### Installation
 ---